A researcher in a white lab coat returns a fossil to a shelf in a row of compact shelving

 Interdisciplinary World-Class Research at La Brea Tar Pits

 The Tar Pits’ rich fossil record attracts scientists, postdoctoral researchers, graduate, and undergraduate students globally.
-In addition, our team goes to tar seeps around the world to train other scientists on the latest techniques and assist with excavations.
-Through the Samuel Oschin Global Center for Ice Age Research, our findings will be translated into actionable knowledge for climate and conservation policy.
+In addition, our team travels to tar seeps around the world to conduct groundbreaking, collaborative research, train local scientists on excavation and fossil preparation techniques, and build scientific capacity and cultural patrimony in underresourced regions.

 The Samuel Oschin Global Center for Ice Age Research's Incomparable Collections

-Distinguished by an extensive collection of dire wolves and saber-toothed cats and one of the world’s largest bird fossil collections, the Samuel Oschin Global Center for Ice Age Research will be home to the Tar Pits’ incredible wealth of specimens.
-Collections continue to grow with recent efforts focusing on plants, insects, fish, amphibians, reptiles, and small mammals, many of which still live in Los Angeles today.
+The Samuel Oschin Global Center for Ice Age Research is home to the world’s richest Ice Age fossil collection.
+Famed for more than a century for its unparalleled collections of Ice Age carnivores and birds, collections continue to grow with recent efforts focusing on plants, insects, fish, amphibians, reptiles, and small mammals, many of which still live in Los Angeles today.
 These new finds offer vital insights into past climate shifts and how species responded to environmental change.

 A scientiest looks at plant fossils in a microscope which arrays them on a screen to her left